robertsonmcclure/redux-obtain/docs/pagination.md

     )
 }

-const LongListContainer = paginatedFetcher({
+const LongListContainer = fetcher({
     name: "LONG_LIST",
     // method: POST is not required because all paginated calls are POST requests
     endpoint: "/long_list",
-    paginationKey: "list", // this is the key subsequent calls will append their results to
+    paginationKey: "list", // IMPORTANT: the presence of this key is what enables pagination
     defaultOrderBys: []
 })

 export default LongListContainer
 ```

-## Responsive

-`paginatedFetcher` has the same responsive feature as `fetcher` as per [this documentation](docs/responsive.md).